andykee/andykee.com/content/psf-on-fpa-sampling.md

-Title: Simulating Correctly Sampled PSFs on an FPA
+Title: Verifying simulated PSFs represent proper detector sampling
 Date: 2016-02-05
 Category: wfsc
 Tags: matlab, optics
 Summary:
-Slug: simulating-psfs-on-fpa
+Slug: psf-on-fpa-sampling
 Authors: AK

 There's been a lot of discussion about this at work lately.
 We have a fairly robust MATLAB function to create simulated PSFs for an optical system given a geometric pupil, an amplitude map of the pupil, an OPD map, filter bandpass, and desired sampling of the resulting PSF.
 While it's fairly straightforward to generate a PSF for an arbitrary system and OPD, the nagging worry that the simulated PSF isn't a correct representation of what the optical system we're simulating would actually produce always remains.
 The issue always comes back to how to correctly set up the sampling.
 While I won't go in to the specifics of how to do that using our MATLAB function here, I will present a simple sanity check based on first principles that allows for easy validation that simulated PSFs are in fact being represented in native detector sampling.